fouzdertech/business-suite-doc/Product/Product-Management.md

 # Product Management

-CloudOnex Business Suite provides comprehensive tools for managing your product catalog.
+FouzderIT Business Suite provides comprehensive tools for managing your product catalog.
 This guide explains how to effectively manage products, track inventory, and maintain product information.

 ## Adding Products